 The Adventures of Superboy: The Liberation of Antareus

-Superboy quietly faced the giant window that overlooked the galaxy surrounding Antareus.
+Superboy faced the giant window that overlooked Antareus' galaxy.
 He wondered about the momentous task ahead of him.
-However, he realized he couldn't complain, since this was his own idea.
+However, he couldn't complain, since this was his own idea.
 Troy was stunned at the prospect, but he had complete confidence in Superboy's abilities to carry it out.
 Superboy took a deep breath and traced the stars with his fingers over the smooth glass.
-He was still feeling lightheaded from the Trancer drug, but it was gradually wearing off.
+He still felt lightheaded from the Trancer drug, but it was gradually wearing off.

-He felt a gentle hand touch his back and turned to see Lana.
-He tried not to make too much eye contact with her earlier; he did not want her to fall under the drug's effects.
+He felt a gentle hand touch his back and turned to Lana.
+He tried not to make much eye contact with her earlier; he didn't want her to fall under the drug's effects.
 Troy joked with him that Lana didn't need any Trancers to fall down at Superboy's feet.
 Superboy knew that Lana was much stronger than that, she loved and respected him and his decisions, but she didn't do it blindly.